Victims of domestic abuse

 Help with housing options

-If you feel you are at risk of harm and you think you need to leave your home, you should contact the Council’s Housing Options team as soon as possible.
-Housing Options can provide confidential advice and discuss and arrange with you alternative housing options including finding a place of safety (refuge), helping you to stay safe in your home, or looking at alternative permanent housing in the private sector, or from the Council’s housing register.
+If you feel you are at risk of harm and you think you need to leave your home, you should contact our Housing Options team as soon as possible.
+Housing Options can provide confidential advice and discuss and arrange with you alternative housing options including finding a place of safety (refuge), helping you to stay safe in your home, or looking at alternative permanent housing in the private sector, or from the our housing register.
 Housing Options can also refer you to specialist agencies for further advice and support.
 Do not make a decision to give up your home permanently until you have spoken to a Housing Options adviser and considered all your options.

 Making a homeless application